-- Oracle JDeveloper provides drag and drops options and that is simply dragging and dropping function to IDE create an application, there is no need to manually typing code.
+- Oracle JDeveloper provides drag and drop options, and that is simply a dragging and dropping function to IDE to create an application; there is no need to type code manually.

 - Used for developing web and mobile-based applications.

-The Java Runtime Analyse Toolkit is an open-source performance profiler for the Java platform which is low overhead, straightforward to use.JRat controls the execution of an application and continues to measure efficiency.
+The Java Runtime Analyse Toolkit is an open-source performance profiler for the Java platform, which is low overhead and straightforward to use.JRat controls the execution of an application and continues to measure efficiency.
 Use the JRat Desktop, a swing application, to view and analyze this information.

 Features of JRat:

-- Easily we can transfer the file from one location to any other computer.
+- Quickly we can transfer the file from one location to any other computer.

-- For Redirection JRat provides the Supports to Websites
+- For Redirection, JRat provides Support to Websites.

 - JRat allows system files to be modified

-- Taking screenshots helps the administrator to maintain a record of problems on the desktop of the client
+- Taking screenshots helps the administrator record problems on the client’s desktop.

 Mockito is a Java Mocking Open Source and Testing Tool.
 Mockito is a famous Java mocking framework for open source.
-It helps developers to write code that is clean, excellently-designed and closely linked.
-The tests are very readable and they generate smooth check mistakes.
+It helps developers write clean, excellently designed, and closely linked code.
+The tests are very readable, and they generate smooth check mistakes.